Cosroe/Practice/README.md

-# Practice
+# Practice files

- Practice files I've used to learn stuff
+Practice files I've used to learn stuff.

+New files will be added regularly.